korobool/simple_np/README.md

+## What is a Noun Phrase?
+A noun phrase is a group of words that work together to name and describe a person, place, thing, or idea.
+Better to say "an entity" that behaves like a simple noun.
+Paraphrasing this, we can say that when we look at the structure of writing, we treat a noun phrase the same way we treat a common noun.

 ## Motivation
 There are many modern NLP tools, like spacy that are able to find noun-phrases.
 All of them work well on a consistent text that can be parsed into a correct syntax tree.